jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     python3 -m pip install -r requirements.txt
     pytest-watch

-* I make the program executable by typing this command in the terminal
+* to make the program executable I use ``chmod``

   .. code-block:: python

     chmod +x setupPythonTdd.sh

-* I can now create a Test Driven Development environment on demand by giving a name for the ``$PROJECT_NAME`` variable when the program is called.
+* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called.
 For example, typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``magic``

   .. code-block:: shell

     ./setupPythonTdd.sh magic

+This is one of the advantages of programming, we can take a series of steps and make them a one line command which the computer does on our behalf

 There you have it.
-You now know one way to Setup a Test Driven Development Environmnet for Python projects.
+You now know one way to Setup a Test Driven Development Environmnet for Python projects, and have a program to do it for you anytime you want

-This is one of the advantages of programming, we can take a series of steps and make them a one line command which the computer does on our behalf.
 Happy Trails!